jgreene/NinjaJS/README.markdown

         * moveToTop() - moves the shape to the top in the z-index
         * move(x,y) - moves the shape by the specified amount

 * Stage: This object is our main canvas.
-We pass it's constructor a containerId, a width, and a height.
+We pass it's constructor an html container element, a width, and a height.

+            var container = document.getElementById('mycontainer');
-            var stage = new NinaJS.Stage('containerId', 400, 400);
+            var stage = new NinaJS.Stage(container, 400, 400);

     - Next we add shapes to it.